Home » Endometriosis Treatment

 This technique is far more effective at preventing the disease from returning and is the preferred method for preserving fertility.

-Dr. Jay Mehta’s Clinical Pearl: Surgery for endometriosis is not just about removing pain; it is about restoring anatomy.
-When we remove deep nodules and free the ovaries and tubes from adhesions, we aren’t just treating a disease—we are opening a door for a future pregnancy.
+When we remove deep nodules and free the ovaries and tubes from adhesions, we are not just treating a disease; we are opening a door for a future pregnancy.
+Your surgeon's experience is the single most important factor in your outcome. — Dr. Jay Mehta, MBBS, DNB (Obs & Gyn)

 When Is Excisional Surgery Needed for Endometriosis?